Ramuneid/1.2-Support-in-Lithuania/README.md

 ![Recipients with the highest average support per donor](images/highest-average-support-per-donor.png)

+*Recipients with comparatively high average support per donor, illustrating how a small donor base can still generate substantial support when individual allocations are larger.*

 This may suggest that the amount of support an organisation can attract depends not only on the **size of the community behind an initiative, but also on its financial capacity**.
 Organisations supported by higher-income groups may be able to generate substantial funding from relatively few supporters, while organisations representing lower-income communities may require considerably more supporters to achieve the same level of funding.

 For this reason, the organisations most likely to be "left behind" cannot be identified simply by selecting the smallest recipients.
 Their position may reflect a combination of a **small donor base, low total support, declining support or donor numbers over time, and the financial capacity of the community they represent or reach**.

 While the data reveals substantial differences in average support per donor, confirming the relationship with supporter income would require individual-level income data.

 ---